-On February 23d, 1899 the Special Building Committee was organized in order to construct buildings of Saint-Petersburg Polytechnic Institute.
-This Committee commissioned talented architects and builders and used the best of the world's design and construction experience.
+On February 23, 1899, a dedicated Special Building Commission was established for the construction of St. Petersburg Polytechnic Institute buildings.
+This Committee contracted talented architects and builders and employed all the best of the national and foreign design and construction practices.

-Special Building Committee in charge of constructing buildings of Saint-Petersburg Polytechnic Institute.
+The Special Building Commission in charge of the construction constructing buildings Saint-Petersburg Polytechnic Institute buildings.
 1902 (left to right): M.A.
 Shatelen, N.A.
 Menshutkin, A.S.
 Posnikov, V.I.
 Kovalevskiy, A.G.
 Gagarin, K.P.
 Boklevskiy, V.V.
-Skobeltsyn, E.F.
-Virrikh (the architect – in the middle)
+Skobeltsyn; E.F.
+Virrikh, the architect, stands in the middle)

 The Main Academic Building

-The H-shaped configuration and the particular internal layout, when all lecture rooms looked out over the south-west, enabled using natural lighting in the Main and Chemistry Buildings to the full.
-According to contemporaries, the buildings were astonishing with "their expanse, height, and light.
-Large, endless corridors, spacious classrooms, […] special rooms for practical studying made a strong impression".
+The H-shaped configuration of the Main Building and the Chemistry Building, as well as their inner layout, when all lecture rooms looked out on the south-west, enabled the utmost using of natural lighting.
+According to contemporaries, the buildings impressed with "their vastness, highness, and lightness.
+The spacious, endless corridors, airy classrooms, […] special auditoriums for practical studies produced strong impression".

-The Main Academic Building and the Chemistry building, intended for the metallurgical department, were built in 1902.
-Both buildings were designed in neoclassicism, which was widespread in Saint-Petersburg architecture at the end of XIX century, to emphasize how monumental those buildings were.
+The Main Academic Building and the Chemistry building intended for the metallurgical department were built in 1902.
+Both buildings were designed in the neoclassic style, popular in the late 19th century in St. Petersburg architecture, and meant to stress the grandeur of the buildings.

-Following the Main and Chemistry Buildings, there were put into service the Mechanics Pavilion, 2 four-storey Student Halls of Residence, the first Professor's House, dispensary, pharmacy and hospital.
-Unlike the Main and Chemistry Buildings, they looked austere with the facades laid with unplastered red brick.
-This red color was predominant making the buildings in accordance with the industrial architecture in Saint-Petersburg.
+Along with the Main and Chemistry Buildings, the Mechanics Pavilion, two four-storey buildings of the student dormitories, the first Professors House, a public dispensary, pharmacy and hospital were commissioned.
+Unlike the Main and Chemistry Buildings, they looked quite austere with the outer walls not plastered, leaving visible the red brickwork.
+This red color was predominant and made the buildings look like other industrial buildings in the city.

 The Water Supply Tower is 46 meters high.
-Until 1953, it had been used as an engineering construction to provide the work of the water pipe system.
-During the Great Patriotic War and the Siege of Leningrad the Tower served as an observational post of the air defense .
+Until 1953, it had been used as an engineering construction to provide for the operation of the water supply system.
+During the Great Patriotic War and the Siege of Leningrad, the Tower served as an air defense observational post.